-When making your website it’s important to have good content.
+When making your website, it’s important to have good content.
 Not just for SEO but for people to actually read.
-I’m amazed how many articles and sites look like they were made by a machine.
+I’m amazed at how many articles and sites look like they were made by a machine.
 Random content, keywords, more not important content, keywords.
 It’s like website owners forgot that other people are going to actually read the website.
 Recently several top business writers were asked for help to make good web content.
 We were lucky enough to find the list and share it with you.

-- Don’t create words.
 A lot of website owners started adding things to the end of words to make them seem more trendy.
-Things like -ize -ability -istic these are fine to use in real life but in web content again this will make your site look unprofessional.
+Things like -ize -ability -istic is fine to use in real life but in web content again this will make your site look unprofessional.

-Passive text can come off boring and not engaging.
-When writing content pretend you are the top professional for your field and passing on important information.
+Passive text can come off as boring and not engaging.
+When writing content pretend you are the top professional for your field and pass on important information.

 Rather than getting the sentence done quickly or in-your-face type, think more of painting a picture for the reader so they can relate more to it in real life.

 Book writer Stephen King said the road to hell is paved with adverbs.
-So unless you really need to ad one try to leave it out.
+So unless you really need to add one try to leave it out.

-- Don’t use too many cliche’s.
-Too many cliche’s can give a cheeky attitude vibe or even worse, you can sound like everyone else.
+Too many clichés can give a cheeky attitude vibe or even worse, you can sound like everyone else.

-People decide if they stay on site in the first couple seconds.
+People decide if they stay on site in the first couple ofseconds.
 If you have a ton of wordy content you might lose them. after you are

 We all remember to not start a sentence with but, and, or because.
 Grammar is very important, but being able to read and understand your message clearly takes precedence.

 So to sum all this up quickly.

-Don’t be cliche, don’t use adverbs, don’t add bloated content, don’t create words, paint a picture with your story, and don’t be afraid to bend the rules a little if it helps the story.
+Don’t be cliché, don’t use adverbs, don’t add bloated content, don’t create words, paint a picture with your story, and don’t be afraid to bend the rules a little if it helps the story.